top of page

 Shopper Retargeting Movie Theater Ad

-This is a highly effective tactic for movie theaters, concert venues, and other locations that rely on frequent and repeated foot traffic.
+This is a highly effective tactic for movie theaters, concert venues, restaurants, and other locations that rely on repeat visitors.

 3. Vehicle Navigation Ads